The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Cure**

 A basic healing spell that heals the designated target for 500p.
 It is by far the least utilized spell in your kit at higher levels due to its weak potency.
-Outside of level synced content where you do not have access to better healing spells, you won’t be using this outside of emergency situations where you don’t have Healing Lilies for Afflatus Solace and MP for Cure II, and all your oGCD options are unavailable.
-It does have a slightly faster cast time compared to Cure II, which _may _save someone in a pinch.
+Outside of level-synced content where you do not have access to better healing spells, you will not be using this outside of emergency situations where you do not have Healing Lilies for Afflatus Solace and MP for Cure II, and all your oGCD options are unavailable.
+It does have a slightly faster cast time compared to Cure II, which may save someone in a pinch.
 Other than these very niche situations, Cure should not be used at all.

 It has a 15% chance of proccing Freecure, which allows your next Cure II to be cast at no MP cost, but the trait plays no part in when we choose to use Cure.

 **Cure II**

 A stronger version of Cure that costs more MP and heals the target for 800p.
-This is your best fallback single target healing option for when someone needs healing immediately, and you’re out of Healing Lilies and oGCDs.
-It’ll be used a decent amount in dungeons during hard-hitting pulls, as well as in raids during progression and recovery scenarios.
+This is your best fallback single target healing option for when someone needs healing immediately and you are out of Healing Lilies and oGCDs.
+It will be used a decent amount in dungeons during hard-hitting pulls, as well as in raids during progression and recovery scenarios.

 **Regen**